 Most office coworkers are web developers or web programmers, while others are active in a wide range of creative and cultural industries.
 Most started their freelance career with a university degree.

-Desks and chairs, conference rooms, relaxation areas, office maintenance and housekeeping are conveniently available so coworkers can take coworking in Montreal for granted.
+Desks and chairs, conference rooms, relaxation areas, office maintenance and housekeeping are conveniently available so coworkers can take Montreal workspace coworking for granted.
 Coworkers who can focus on their work activities and business responsibilities

 Then again, sometimes it's less about work and more about having fun and this is what coworking events are all about.
 Coworking events and parties that offer interesting opportunities to meet people, to network, to chat, to flirt and to relax.